10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 10. Andrews Bald

-A 3.6-mile round trip to a stunning grassy bald with panoramic mountain views.
+3.6 miles round trip to a grassy bald with open mountain views.
+Pack lunch, the bald is the payoff.

 - Difficulty: Moderate